GoInterject/GoInterject.github.io/wGetStarted/L-Create-FinancialVariable.md

 <br>

-As seen in column D, you get text the groups the account in column C. These are the groups you need, but you want a unique list.
+As seen in column D, you get the AccountType text and the account group in column C. These are the groups you need, but you want a unique list.
 Clear the data again.

 ![](/images/L-Create-FinancialVar/31.png)